valeriog2023/Networks/OSPF_NOTES.md

 * neighbors go up to FULL state
 * next hop in LSA3 changes to the ip of the hub router (it was not changed before) (all routes learned by the hub?)
-* support cost per niehgbor
+* support cost per neighbor

 ### Network type POINT-TO-MULTIPOINT NON BROADCAST
 * No DR/BDR election
 * hello are unicast
-* support cost per niehgbor
+* support cost per neighbor

 ## AREA Types